Star Diving Club Guildford

 East Region Skills 2024

-Congratulations to our team of 13 divers who competed at the East Region Skills competition in Southend.
+Congratulations to our team of 13 divers who competed at the East Region skills competition in Southend.

 This was the first opportunity for our divers to try to qualify for this year's National Skills Finals to be held in mid-July, in Southend.